hyperledger/aries-rfcs/features/0056-service-decorator/README.md

 Present Proof Protocol allows a prover to present a proof to a verifier when the prover and verifier do not have a pre-existing connection or relationship.
 In this case, the `~service` decorator must be used on all messages of the Present Proof Protocol.

-More generally, if a `~service` decorator is used for any single message of a protocol, the `~service` decorator MUST be present on ALL messages of that protocol.
+More generally, when a `~service` decorator is used for any single message of a protocol, the `~service` decorator MUST be present on ALL messages of that protocol.

 ## Tutorial